At Ohio Valley University, we seek

 Assessment of whether the objectives have been met will be based on the student's performance on homework and tests assigned by the teacher and on the student's ability to do relevant research on his or her own in papers described below.
 Academic abilities assessed include reading with understanding skills as evidenced by a book introduction, homework, and classroom discussion; writing skills as evidenced by five typed papers; literary research and persuasion skills as evidence by a persuasive paper; and memory organization and retention as evidenced by major exams.

-Your grade for the class will be based on four major exams (including a comprehensive final exam), a four-page persuasive paper on a non-biblical teaching held by some in Christendom, three two-page book reports on the three textbooks, six one-half page summaries of the beliefs and practices of six denominations of your choosing, and attendance and participation in class.
+Your grade for the class will be based on four major exams (including a comprehensive final exam), a four-page persuasive paper on a non-biblical teaching held by some in Christendom, four three-page book reports on the three textbooks, and attendance and participation in class.
 Exam questions can come from the lectures or assigned readings from either the textbook or the New Testament.
 The final exam will cover material from the whole course.

 The papers should be typed.
 The number of pages listed for the typed papers refer to full pages, not counting the cover sheet (required) and bibliography (also required for the persuasive paper with at least four entries, most of which are from books [other than the Bible] or print journals; internet sources are acceptable only if they are from scholarly or reprint sites).
 One page is defined as 27 double-spaced typewritten lines (counting the title, but not your name or page numbers) with 1" margins.
 The typed papers should be written using the Turabian style guide.

 Class will be excused for students attending the World Missions Workshop.
 Students will be expected to attend at least a one hour class for each hour missed and turn in a one-page report on the class attended.
 The reports will count as attendance grades.